The One Who Remembered

-Today it seemed particularly depressing.
+It seemed particularly depressing today.
 Things weren't turning out well for him.
-The paper was drooping in the rain and the text was smeared.
+The paper was drooping in the rain, and the text was smeared.
 No doubt Kyle or another officer would replace it soon.
 He turned away and kept moving.
 There was still one thing he could look forward to.

 He found the flickering neon sign above his destination.
-It was Barley, Hops, and Malt Shop.
+It was the Barley, Hops, and Malt Shop.

-He swung the door open and it rang a bell.
-This place was pretty nice.
+He swung the door open, and it rang a bell.
+This place was still bright, clean, and well maintained.
 It had a style based on an era long ago in the past, even before his time.
-Nobody else was here except a cream colored cat.
+Nobody else was here except a cream-colored cat.
 She wore a periwinkle shirt and an emerald skirt.
 A little yellow bow was set on her head.
 Evina walked over and sat down in the chair across from her.

-"You're late" she said, although it wasn't in an angry tone, but a teasing one.
+"You're late," she said, although it wasn't in an angry tone.

-"Yeah, I'm sorry."
-The duck replied drearily, not looking at her directly.
+"Yeah, I'm sorry," Evina replied drearily, not looking at her directly.

 "Are you ok?" she asked.